National Museum of American Illustration

 The National Museum of American Illustration (NMAI), founded in 1998, is the first national museum to be devoted exclusively to American illustration artwork.

 The NMAI is located in the Vernon Court mansion on Bellevue Avenue in Newport, Rhode Island.
 The museum's collection contains over 2,000 original works by noted American illustrators such as Norman Rockwell, Maxfield Parrish, J. C. Leyendecker, N.C.
 Wyeth, and others.

+The Museum has been closed for renovation for several years and its website does not provide a date for reopening.
+As of May, 2026, the Museum no longer responds to emails.

 History and location

 The NMAI was founded in 1998 by Laurence S. Cutler and Judy Goffman Cutler in their Vernon Court home.
 Prior to that, Goffman Cutler had worked as an art dealer and owned the American Illustrators Gallery but subsequently transferred her personal collection to the museum after selling items to George Lucas.
 The museum opened by appointment and then regularly to the public in October 2000 following a two-year challenge to gain approval.
 It is known for its Norman Rockwell collection.

 In addition to Vernon Court, the adjacent property on Bellevue Avenue, Stoneacre, is owned by the museum.
 The property is named for the demolished mansion and the grounds for the site were designed by Frederick Law Olmsted, and following the purchase of the site, it has been restored as an arboretum in Olmsted’s honor.
 The mansion was designed by architect William A. Potter for John W. Ellis.
 Stoneacre was Olmsted's first commission after establishing his office in Brookline.
 In 2016 the grounds, which include several Rhode Island State Champion trees, were recognized as a level 1 arboretum by ArbNet.